jobs-at/phpunit-workshop/README.md

 ## Fakes, Mocks, Stubs, Spies

 * A purchase can only be made if payment method has balance.
-* A user gets sent a Twitter message from Elon Musk after making a purchase successfully.
+* A user gets sent a Twitter message after making a purchase successfully.
   Group1 experiments with Fakes, Group2 with a Mock and Group3 with a Spy